la2050/archive/_projects/2015/adventure-education-aboard-l-a-s-official-tall-ships.md

     Environmental Education.
 We are also collaborating with CalRecycle's Environmental Education Initiative to bring professional development to L.A.'s teachers aboard our tall ships.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    We are requesting $100,000 for 40 program sails and 22 family adventure sails.
-We do not anticipate any additional costs for this proposal.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "40 program sails (1,400 students) x $1,190 per sail (Title I rate) = $47,600\r\n22 family adventure sails (Sail LA!) x $2,000 per sail = $44,000\r\nAdministration and Overhead = $5,000\r\nMarketing and Promotion = $2,000\r\nPrinting = $1,400\r\n\r\n"
   How do you plan to scale the success of your proposal?: >-
     We have been operating on the L.A.
 Waterfront for 23 years.
 We have the capacity to increase the number of program sails and youth served annually.